Hoverlloyd: Routes

+Former Hoverlloyd routes today

+Apart from a brief period in 1982, Ramsgate (Pegwell Bay) Hoverport saw no further passenger services, but remained as an operational and maintenance base for Hoverspeed, with administration taking place on site until October 1985, and engineering (particularly hovercraft overhauls) continuing until December 1987.
+The buildings were demolished in August 1995.

 In popular culture

 Film Industry

 The SR.N4 GH-2005 Sure starred in La Gifle with a very young Isabelle Adjani and in The Black Windmill, starring Michael Caine, both released in 1974.
 The SR.N4 is also featured in the 1980 film Hopscotch starring Walter Matthau and Glenda Jackson.